Automatically detect and remediate passwords exposed on the dark web within 5 minutes

 Ultimately, as defenders, our goal is to do our best to protect our users and the organization.
 The most effective way to do that is to use the best available data and to automate where appropriate, as much as possible.
 The more we can let machines do what they do well, the more bandwidth we have to move the needle on security in other parts of our organizations.

-Combining the speed of SpyCloud’s automatic scanning and comprehensive coverage with automated remediation, your workforce is in good hands, and you can prevent criminals from taking over your accounts.
+Combining the speed of SpyCloud’s automatic scanning, comprehensive coverage with proprietary identity analytics, and ease of use with automated remediation, your workforce is in good hands, and you can prevent criminals from taking over your accounts.

 Interested in learning more about Active Directory Guardian?